raspishake/rsudp/docs/settings.rst

 :code:`plot` (live data plot)
 *************************************************

-:json:`"plot"` controls the thread containing the GUI plotting algorithm.
+:json:`"plot"` controls :class:`rsudp.c_plot.Plot`, the thread containing the GUI plotting algorithm.
 This module can plot seismogram data from a list of 1-4 Shake channels, and calculate and display a spectrogram beneath each.

 By default the plotted :json:`"duration"` in seconds is :json:`30`.